dimagi/cchq-load-testing/docs/README.rst

     ["double"] : As a random double.

-    ["select", OPTION_LIST] : if OPTION_LIST is not specified: randomly generates a set of options.
-OPTION_LIST is an array of text values: e.g. ["foo", "bar", "bash"].
+    ["select1", OPTION_LIST] : if OPTION_LIST is not specified: randomly generates a set of options.
+OPTION_LIST is an list of text values: e.g. "foo", "bar", "bash".

-    ["1select", OPTION_LISTS] : As above, but selects between 1 and number_of_items_in_list items (as with a multi-select question).
+    ["select", OPTION_LISTS] : As above, but selects between 1 and number_of_items_in_list items (as with a multi-select question).
 Result is ' ' seperated string of options.

     ["date", START_DATE, END_DATE] : generates a date between the two range points (inclusive).